dhui808/test-tools/cucumber.md

 	  When the user enters an incorrect username and password And clicks the "Login" button
 	  Then an error message should be displayed that says "Incorrect username or password."

+### How Cucumber interact with applications?
+	Cucumber interacts with applications by executing the steps defined in the Cucumber scripts and comparing the actual behavior of the application to the expected behavior specified in the scripts.

+	Each step in a Cucumber script maps to a step definition, which is a piece of code that implements the behavior described by the step.
+The step definitions interact with the application under test by calling its APIs, clicking buttons, filling in forms, and so on.

+	To implement the step definitions, you will typically use a testing library such as Ruby's RSpec, Java's JUnit, or JavaScript's Mocha.
+These libraries provide the tools and assertions that you need to verify that the application behaves as expected.

+	When you run a Cucumber script, Cucumber will execute each step in the script and call the corresponding step definition.
+If the step definition successfully executes and the actual behavior of the application matches the expected behavior, the step is marked as passed.
+If the step definition fails or the actual behavior does not match the expected behavior, the step is marked as failed and a failure message is generated.